Family Care Safety Registry

 Missouri's Family Care Safety Registry (FCSR) was established by law to promote family and community safety.
 The registry helps to protect children, seniors, and people with disabilities by providing background information.
 Families and employers can call the registry's toll-free line to request background information on registered child care, elder care, and personal care workers or to request licensure status information on licensed child care and elder care providers.
 This service is intended to provide information to help families and employers make informed decisions when hiring employees to work with children, the elderly, and people with disabilities.

 Please be patient with possible delays in communication with the Family Care Safety Registry (FCSR).
-Since the Department of Social Services dissolved their Background Screening Investigation Unit responsible for checks of the Child Abuse and Neglect Central Registry, we have been handling additional calls and emails from organizations about receiving child abuse and neglect information through an FCSR screening.
+The FCSR has been affected by a drastic increase in the number of providers using our screening service.
 As a reminder, the FCSR conducts screenings for the purpose of employing caregivers in child care, long term care, mental health care, or personal care settings.
-Learn more about the FCSR and the databases checked during an FCSR screening from our webpage at https://health.mo.gov/safety/fcsr/about.php.
+Learn more about the FCSR and the databases checked during an FCSR screening from our Frequently Asked Questions at https://mohealth.uservoice.com/knowledgebase/topics/138574-family-care-safety-registry.